trytouca/trytouca/README.md

 /bin/bash -c "$(curl -fsSL https://touca.io/install.sh)"
 ```

-### Option 2: Use our cloud instance
+### Option 2: Use Touca Cloud

-Or you can use https://app.touca.io with additional enterprise-ready features
+Or you can use https://app.touca.io, managed and maintained by Touca, Inc. with
-that we manage and maintain.
-We offer a free plan and leverage usage-based
+additional enterprise-ready features.
+We offer a free plan and leverage
-pricing to charge larger teams for storage and service.
+usage-based pricing to charge larger teams for storage and compute.

 ## Sneak Peek